eeshvardasikcm/eeshvardasikcm/README.md

 $15 million.

 I'm a very skilled person and
-that $5 million is the value I'm putting on forcing any type of redirection of my desires and free will.
+that price is the value I'm putting on forcing any type of redirection of my desires and free will.